britram/hugo-svbc/content/blog/012-sheepgoat-baa.md

 ![look, pressure](/img/sheepgoat-kegged.jpg)

 I added 95g of light DME to 250mL of water, boiled and cooled, put it in an 18L Cornelius keg, then added 17.75L of beer from the fermenter to the keg.
 I pressurized to 250 hPa to make sure the seals held.
-I'm currently holding the keg at 22&deg;C for secondary fermentation, then it'll be off to the cellar for a month or two at around 14&deg;C, weather depending.
+I'm currently holding the keg at 22&deg;C for secondary fermentation, and moved it down to the cellar after two weeks for a month or two at around 15&deg;C.